llGaetanll/autorice/README.md

 - fix dpi on larger screens?
   - this won't fix st though
 - pics of built-in polybars
+- download my st programs instead of luke smith's
+- enable screen brightness script to work from launch (need to change some permissions)

 ## Helpful Resources